HorstBaerbel/StarstreamDroneGEII-Upgrade2017/README.md

 * Clone the repository into an arbitrary directory or download the ZIP snd unpack it.
 * Open the project in Android Studio "Iguana" 2023.2.1 or higher, eventually upgrade the Gradle plug-in.
 * Compile and download the app onto an Android device which is in minimum version 5.1 (API 22).
-* Set the limits to middle values (maximum values can causes instability for the drone) and select a control mode (Virtual sticks or Gamepad)
+* Set the limits to middle values (maximum values can causes instability for the drone) and select a control mode (virtual joysticks or gamepad)
 * Then press the "Start" button and wait several seconds before landing.
 * Enjoy flying the drone!

 ## Library Dependencies

-Our Project uses following libraries :
+Our project uses following libraries :

 * Vitamio: https://github.com/yixia/VitamioBundle - Used to handle the Drone’s video stream